nouritsu/java-reigai/README.md

 - Running command without file argument will run interpreter in REPL mode
 - If the file argument is provided, the file will be interpreted.

-You need to have a Java and Make installed.
+You need to have Java and Make installed.
 Tested on Windows and Linux.

 # Documentation